[CF]

 4. Double Check, for example:

 5. Check the date that the match was ‘Last Updated’.
-How old was the candidate on that date?
+How old was the candidate on the date in question?
 For example, if the match was last updated in April 2005 and the candidate’s year of birth is 1990, then they are unlikely to be the CEO found guilty of fraud.

 7. Check ‘source links’ for other potential date matches:

-8. If the report shows that other documents are available, ask Verifile for these as they can occasionally allow better understanding of the context.
+8. If the report shows that other documents are available, ask Verifile for these, as they can occasionally allow a better understanding of the context.

 Global Fraud/Sanctions – Ruling Out Profile Matches